open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 - *All models above are tested with Pytorch==1.6.0 and onnxruntime==1.5.1*

-- The parameters of Non Max Suppression in the above onnx model:

-  - `nms_pre`: The number of boxes before NMS when pytorch forward inference.
-In all the above models, `nms_pre` is `1000`.
-  - `deploy_nums_pre`: The number of boxes before NMS when exporting onnx files in torch.
-This parameter is `0` in all of the above models.
-  - `max_pre_img`: The number of boxes to be kept after NMS.
-Among the above models, only the `max_pre_img` parameter of faster_rcnn is `1000`, and the other models are all `200`.
-  - `max_output_boxes_pre_class`: Maximum number of output  boxes per class of NMS.
-The `max_output_boxes_pre` is `200` in the SSD model and is `100` in other models.

 - If the deployed backend platform is TensorRT, please add environment variables before running the file:

   ```bash
   export ONNX_BACKEND=MMCVTensorRT
   ```

-- If you want to use the `--dynamic-shape` parameter in the TensorRT backend to export onnx, please delete the `--simplify` parameter, and vice versa.
+- If you want to use the `--dynamic-export` parameter in the TensorRT backend to export onnx, please delete the `--simplify` parameter, and vice versa.

+## The Parameters of Non-Maximum Suppression in ONNX Export

+In the process of exporting the onnx model, we set some parameters for the NMS op to control the number of output bounding boxes.
+The following will introduce the parameters settings of the NMS op in the supported models:

+- `nms_pre`: The number of boxes before NMS when pytorch forward inference.
+In all the supported models, `nms_pre` is `1000`.

+- `deploy_nms_pre`: The number of boxes before NMS when exporting onnx files in torch.
+This parameter is `0` in all of the supported models.

+- `max_per_img`: The number of boxes to be kept after NMS.
+Among the supported models, only the `max_pre_img` parameter of faster_rcnn is `1000`, and the other supported models are all `200`.

+- `max_output_boxes_per_class`: Maximum number of output  boxes per class of NMS.
+The `max_output_boxes_pre` is `200` in the SSD model and is `100` in other supported models.

 ## Reminders